braycarlson/braycarlson/README.md

 - I am a undergraduate student at the University of Lethbridge.
 - I am a research assistant in the [Tata Lab](https://tatalab.ca/).
 - I am a former member of [The Birdsong Lab](http://david-logue.squarespace.com/).
+- I am interested in research, software development and machine learning

 ## Language(s)